-This is a survey of the contemporary family using historical and cross-cultural perspectives.
+This course is a survey of the contemporary family using historical and cross-cultural perspectives.
 It includes trends in mate selection, marriage, parenting, employment, divorce, gender roles, communication, and generational issues within the family.
 Focus will be given to factors causing family change, the effect of those changes, and future trends.

-Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable IAI GECC: S7902
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.